nmshd/documentation/_docs_integrate/send-forms-via-requests.md

 Sending a form is not limited to just a single form field, but it is possible to send multiple form fields at the same time.
 Several FormFieldRequestItems or suitable [RequestItemGroups]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup) can be inserted into the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) for forms for this purpose.
 If a RequestItemGroup is to be used in order to send multiple form fields to the Recipient at the same time, the corresponding FormFieldRequestItems must be inserted into the `items` property of it.

+Please note that FormFieldRequestItems can be mixed with other [RequestItems]({% link _docs_integrate/data-model-overview.md %}#requestitems).
+A Request can therefore contain both form fields and Attribute related RequestItems, such as for [reading Attributes from a peer]({% link _docs_integrate/read-attributes-from-peer.md %}).
+{: .notice--info}

 ## Send and Receive the Request